 Our online contract for your purchase allows you to purchase a unit of land for yourself or as a gift for family and friends in honor of the new year.

-You can now personally fulfill the rare mitzvos of shmita by donating $180 to the Torah Center and purchasing a designated portion [18” x 18”] of that cultivated land. [$1 of the donation will be used to affect a kinyan kesef of the land].
+You can now personally fulfill the rare mitzvos of shmita by donating $180 to the Torah Center and purchasing a designated 18” x 18” portion of that cultivated land. $1 of the donation will be used to affect a kinyan kesef of the land.
+The full amount of money minus a perutah can be deducted from maaser.

 Our entire project is being conducted under Rabbinic guidance, including the direction of Dayan Avrohom Gutman, Shlita of Lakewood, NJ to ensure the Halachic validity of all transactions.
 As well, the project has the warm endorsement of the Rosh HaKollel, Rabbi Shmuel Irons, Shlita, of the Kollel Institute Of Greater Detroit .